 I graduated high school in 2004 and tried to go to school in Colorado, but I dropped out.
 When I came back to Rock Springs in 2005, the hydraulic fracturing boom had begun.
 The town and its surrounding areas sit on vast underground stores of natural gas and shale oil.
 And the mad rush to extract this untapped store of energy changed everything.

 Suddenly, every hotel was filled with roughnecks from across the country.
 Rent got much more expensive, and stucco neighborhoods sprouted up like an invasive plant species.
 Guys with huge work trucks blasted around town.
 Most of my friends got jobs with Halliburton or one of the other companies doing fracking out in the massive Jonah Field.
 At the time, we had the biggest Halliburton fracking facility in the country, its arsenal of red trucks and heavy-duty equipment on militaristic display.
 Schlumberger had its own battery of blue trucks and equipment on the other side of town.

 There was suddenly, too, a lot of money.
 But this blessing, as so much else in this country, would turn out to be a nightmare in disguise.
 This is the story of Rock Springs’ last boom, as told by the people who lived through it (some of their names have been changed or withheld to protect their privacy). "

-"Out Here on Our Own: An Oral History of an American Boomtown", will be released in 2022, by the University of Nebraska Press.
+"Out Here on Our Own: An Oral History of an American Boomtown", was released in 2022, by the University of Nebraska Press.